 Content under construction, expected delivery July 2021

 The digital receiver (DRx) comprises both analog and digital parts, so there are both analog and digital properties to define.
-Some of these are described in the following paragraphs.
+Some of these include the following:

 The Shannon-Hartley capacity theorem relates to a bandwidth limited digital communication channel in the presence of additive white Gaussian noise (AWGN) (2).
 AWGN was chosen because it is inherent in the hardware itself and is a function of the product of only two parameters: the absolute temperature of the hardware and the noise bandwidth of the channel.
 The Shannon-Hartley capacity of the channel is the maximum theoretical data rate that such a channel will support, given its bandwidth and signal power.
 The formula for this is given by (4-1).